-In the post about Mitt Romney’s ancestry, I wrote this:
+In the recent post about Mitt Romney’s ancestry, I wrote this:

 Mitt Romney’s own father was expelled from his very birthplace, as a youth, by angry-Mexicans(!)